single stem vase

-The top plate is made from hard wearing Satin Ice Plexiglas resulting in a soft luminescent glow and is available in four visually stunning colours—frosted white; sublime lime; luscious red or elegant charcoal.
-The anodised aluminium base is available in black, silver or orange, nestling perfectly under the ‘pools’.
+The top plate is made from hard wearing Satin Ice Plexiglas resulting in a soft luminescent glow.
+The base is made of anodised aluminium and nestles perfectly under the ‘pools’.

 The Four Seasons Vase is designed by well-known Australian designer Robert Foster.
 Its distilled design comes from necessity: an elegant solution vested in simplicity.
 From the way it was made to the way it functions it complements many environs and fulfils its task.